tomtom28/njit-is-601-project-3/README.md

 ### Update an existing Player
-API Endpoint of `localhost:5000/api/v1/player` with a `PUT` request containing the JSON body playload below.
+API Endpoint of `localhost:5000/api/v1/player` with a `PUT` request containing the JSON body payload below.
 ![api_put_update_player](screenshots/postman-put-update-player.png)

 Note that we can query for the player by id again and see that the existing player indeed updated.